-FPPE shall begin with the applicant's first admission(s), encounter(s), or performance of the newly requested privilege and continue for a period of six months.
+FPPE shall begin with the applicant's first admission(s), encounter(s), or performance of the newly requested privilege.
+FPPE should optimally be completed within three months, or a suitable period based upon volume.
 The period of FPPE may be extended as necessary at the discretion of the Medical Staff.